 A list of IP addresses must be added to an allow list prior to working with source connectors.
 Failing to add your region-specific IP addresses to your allow list may lead to errors or non-performance when using sources.
 See the IP address allow list page for more information.

-The Azure Blob source connector currently does not support same-region connectivity to Platform.
-This means that if your Azure instance is using the same network region as Platform, then a connection to Platform sources cannot be established.
+The Azure Blob source does not support same-region connectivity to Experience Platform.
+If your Azure instance is using the same network region as Experience Platform, then a connection to Experience Platform sources cannot be established.
+Please do not use the Azure East US 2, Azure West Europe, and Azure Australia East regions when setting up your Azure Blob source.
 Currently, only cross-region connectivity is supported.
-Please contact your Adobe account manager for more information.

 The following is a list of constraints you must account for when naming your cloud storage file or directory.